 He is a minister at-large in the Sacramento presbytery, having served as associate pastor for adult discipleship at Bidwell Presbyterian Church in Chico from 2002-2016 and at the Fifth Avenue Presbyterian Church in New York City from 1996-2002.

-His most recent books, Negotiating Science and Religion in America: Past, Present, and Future (Routledge, 2020) and Mere Science and Christian Faith: Bridging the Divide with Emerging Adults (InterVarsity, 2018), are his six and seventh.
+His most recent books, Science and Religions in America: A New Look, Negotiating Science and Religion in America: Past, Present, and Future (Routledge, 2020), and Mere Science and Christian Faith: Bridging the Divide with Emerging Adults (InterVarsity, 2018), are his six, seventh, and eighth.
 He has also written C. S. Lewis and the Crisis of a Christian.
 Say Yes To No: Using The Power Of No To Create The Best In Life, Work, and Love (which has French and Portuguese translations) and The Time for Yes: Enjoying What’s Best in Life, Work, and Love both of which address human flourishing in a technological world.
 In addition, he has written Creation and Last Things: At the Intersection of Science and Theology, as well as God and the World: A Study in the Thought of Karl Barth and Alfred North Whitehead.

 Greg studied comparative literature at U.C.
 Berkeley (his B.A.); theology and biblical studies at Princeton Theological Seminary (Master of Divinity degree); and the philosophy of religion, Christian doctrine, as well as science and religion at the Universities of Tübingen and Heidelberg and Berkeley’s Graduate Theological Union (the latter where he received his Ph.D.).